Top Seven Best Membership Plugins for WordPress (2020)

 - Logged-in Menus — lets you create custom menus for registered members.

-- MailChimp Integration — as the name implies, this add-on lets you integrate MailChimp with your membership website.
+- Mailchimp Integration — lets you integrate Mailchimp with your membership website.

-WordPress users are spoilt for choice when it comes to membership plugins.
-As a result, narrowing today’s post down to just a handful is far more difficult than usual — the list could easily have been three times as long!
+WordPress users are spoiled for choice when it comes to membership plugins.
+As a result, narrowing this post down to just a handful was far more difficult than usual — the list could easily have been three times as long!

 However, it’s the additional features that’ll determine which membership plugin’s right for you — and this is where the plugins stand apart from each other.

 - …want the most flexibility, consider Paid Memberships Pro and its 70-plus add-ons.